Extra Venus flytrap care Information for the Venus flytrap Fans! Everything you ever wanted to know about how to raise a Venus Flytrap.

-In terms of water, you can give your Venus Flytraps either Distilled Water, reverse osmosis water, or clean and fresh rain water.
-A lot of people ask if they can use well water or river or creek water and unfortunately that answer is no, because these sources do contain minerals that are harmful to Venus Flytraps.
+In terms of water for your Venus flytrap, you can give your Venus flytraps either distilled water, reverse osmosis water, or clean and fresh rainwater.
+A lot of people ask if they can use well water or river or creek water and unfortunately that answer is no because these sources do contain minerals that are harmful to Venus flytraps.

-To water your Venus Flytrap, you wan to bottom water or “tray” water, which means to place the Flytrap in water so that it draws up the water from the bottom of the pot.
-Top watering is discouraged, because it can result in crown rot.
-To water your Flytrap, just place it in the water you have poured in a tray or sauce or similar container, and let it sit there for 30 minutes to an hour or so to draw up the water from the drainage hole at the bottom of the pot.
+To water your Venus flytrap, you want to bottom water or “tray” water, which means to place the flytrap in water so that it draws up the water from the bottom of the pot.
+Top watering is discouraged because it can result in crown rot.
+To water your flytrap, just place it in the water you have poured in a tray or sauce or similar container, and let it sit there for 30 minutes to an hour or so to draw up the water from the drainage hole at the bottom of the pot.
 Once that time period is over, remove the pot from the water.

 Growing Medium – “Soil”

-For growing medium, you have 2 choices really.
-You can do a peat moss growing medium, or a long-fibered sphagnum moss growing medium.
+For growing medium, you have two choices really.
+You can do a peat moss growing medium, or long-fibered sphagnum moss growing medium.
 Each has its pros and cons.

 Peat moss can be obtained at almost any home improvement or Grange type of store.
 You can combine the peat moss with Perlite, which helps keep the soil from being too tight and waterlogged.
-You can also add silica sand, if you have access to it, but silica sand is very hard to find and should be the ONLY type of sand you use.
-Any other type of sand like beach sand and play sand and landscaping sand, have many minerals that will harm you Venus Flytraps.
+You can also add silica sand if you have access to it, but silica sand is very hard to find and should be the ONLY type of sand you use.
+Any other type of sand like beach sand and play sand and landscaping sand, have many minerals that will harm your Venus flytraps.

 You can test after your procedure, by marinating some of your rinsed growing medium in mineral-free water and then testing that water with a TDS meter, to make sure it’s 40 ppm or below.